OysterBuoy/OysterBuoy.github.io/_posts/2016-11-30-Quaston-city-planning-WiP.md

 ## Governance

 The Gnomish founding clans are the most individually powerful groups in the city, and each year, one representative from each clan is chosen to represent the interests of that clan.
+Currently, **Clan Garrick** is in control of the council, and favours **Clan Beren**.

 ## Notable residents

 ### Clan Leaders

+**Lilli Beren** - Nervous eye twitch, ruddy red cheeks, stumbles and stammers, taps fingers constantly, argumentative.
 Young, naive, influential, favoured, wants reform.
-**Lilli Beren** - Nervous eye twitch, ruddy red cheeks, stumbles and stammers, taps fingers constantly, argumentative.

-middle aged, savvy, declining influence, driven out family member, wants to move the family out of city.
 **Donella Turen** - threadbare out of fashion clothes, lithe and graceful, once known for her beauty, but now pale and sallow, sings beautifully, sings and hums when thinking or bored.

-middle aged, cautious, average influence, ransomed family member, wants to forge alliances.
+Middle aged, savvy, declining influence.

 **Alston Folkor** - lots of pseudo-religious ancestor worshipping piercings - rim of nose, eyebrows, warding charms hang from them, persuasive, but clumsy, speaks several languages, prone to predictions of doom.

-older man, assertive, very influential, new source of gems, wants to fortify position on council.
+Middle aged, cautious, average influence,

 **Kellen Garrick** - Long braided beard, very strong, but is oblivious to others, sometimes forgetful, good problemsolver, squints all the time.
+Older man, assertive, very influential.

 ### Temple Leaders